 John Joseph Fanning purchased the house in 1927.
-He became north Queensland Manager of National Mutual Assurance Co.
-He was one of the founders of the first Rotary Club in Townsville was also well known as an amateur jockey and show rider
+Fanning, a founder of the first Rotary Club in Townsville, was well known as an amateur jockey and show rider.

 In 1930 the house was sold to James and Jessie Ferguson.
-Ferguson was involved with the pastoral industry; his wife was a granddaughter of one of the first pastoralists to settle in north Queensland.
+Involved in the pastoral industry, Ferguson’s wife was a granddaughter of one of the first pastoralists to settle in North Queensland.
+The Fergusons offered ‘Currajong’ to St Matthews Church as a home for British evacuees in 1941.

-Early in 1942 the house was requisitioned for use as a hospital for the Royal Australian Air Force It was at the centre of a complex of large tents and small temporary huts that housed staff and patients not critically ill.
-The house was decommissioned as a hospital in 1944 and handed back to the Fergusons.
+Early in 1942 the house was requisitioned by the Royal Australian Air Force and used as a hospital.
+It was at the centre of a complex of large tents and small temporary huts and housed staff along with non critically ill patients.
+The house was then decommissioned as a hospital in 1944 and handed back to the Fergusons.

-In September 1952 the Redemptorist Fathers of the Catholic Church purchased ‘Currajong’ and established Townsville’s first monastery in the house.
-In 1955 the house was taken over by the Sisters of Mercy who built the Mater Hospital beside it in 1962.
-The house became a convent for the sisters who ran the hospital.
+September of 1952 saw the Redemptorist Fathers of the Catholic Church purchase ‘Currajong’.
+They established Townsville’s first monastery in the house before it was was taken over by the Sisters of Mercy in 1955.
+The Sister built the Mater Hospital beside it in 1962 and the house became a convent for the sisters who ran the hospital.

 Wednesday 10am to 1pm